Do You Need a Company Credit Card?

 But these cards only report to the consumer reporting agencies, not the business reporting agencies.
 They are consumer credit cards versus business credit cards.

 They offer similar benefits which include 0% intro annual percentage rates but they are much easier to qualify for.

-With all preceding cards, you will need to have good consumer credit in order to get approval but what if your personal credit isn’t good, and you do not have a guarantor?
+With the preceding cards, you will need to have good consumer credit in order to get approval but what if your personal credit isn’t good, and you do not have a guarantor?
 This is the time when building business credit makes a great deal of sense.

 Even if you have good personal credit, building your corporate credit helps you get even more money, and without having a personal guarantee.

 Business credit is credit in a company name, that’s connected to the company’s EIN number.
-You can get three types of corporate credit cards.
+You can get corporate credit cards, even as a startup.

 Vendor accounts generally offer net 30 terms used to launch a business credit profile.
 These are generally easy to get and will help you afford business supplies while building your business credit scores.

 Your company can get credit cards and financing, if you know where to look.
 Learn more here and get started in how you can get a company credit card.